animehunter123/copypasta2/README.md

 * BUG: Need to load monaco via ./public for offline homelab // the monaco initialization: error is happening, failed to load resource net: err_name_not_resolved in loader.js:1

+* FR: Add a favicon to the webapp

 * VF: Do a test to ensure 14 day'eth old'eth card got deleted'eth!
 * FR: All/Notes/Files should be a Filter Iconified Button
 * FR: CopyPasta v3: Search button can be added, but meh this is not a priority